tarwn/lessthandot-hugo/blogs/content/posts/2010-07-09-final-vote-for-the-msdn-giveaway.md

 **Shawson**

 1) I will build games with it.
 I am getting into indie game development with a view to moving from my current profession of web development into games development.
-I&#8217;m just completing a browser game using just javascript and the new html5 media and canvas elements, to see whats possible in the near future without flash!
+I'm just completing a browser game using just javascript and the new html5 media and canvas elements, to see whats possible in the near future without flash!
 So i will be using it for c# xna, as well as javascript and html.
 I also wish to do some work with the new odata stuff, to deal with the highscores, as well as a chance to use the latest iteration of the entity framework.

 2) The historical debugger would be awesome, especially when debugging realtime code which is changing all the time, as you see in game loops.
-I&#8217;m also interested to see the designer tools letting you visually build systems with UML and have the basic structural code generated for you.
+I'm also interested to see the designer tools letting you visually build systems with UML and have the basic structural code generated for you.

 3) http://www.shawson.co.uk/codeblog